How To De-Clutter When Moving Home

 Most of us have been there; that heart-sinking moment when you realise you’ve got to fit all of this into boxes and then unpack all of that in your new home.
 Despite these initial moments of panic there is plenty that you can do to reduce the burden, stress and those palpitations! before the man with the van arrives

 The number one rule of de-cluttering is, ask yourself this: “will I sincerely regret getting rid of it?”
 If the answer to this is a resounding “YES” then of course you should hold on to it, but if you can’t conceivably see yourself pining after that 7th picture frame waiting for the right photo, then it’s time to let go.
 A helpful way to help you decide, should you find this an impossible question to answer, is detailed below.
+You can also use our Man and Van rubbish removal service in Manchester.

 For items of practical use: